KIT-SZS/3dPrinting-TipsAndTricks/README.md

 Overall tips
 ============

+- do not hesitate to look for answers online : ultimaker or k8200 forums, reprap forums , google + etc: lots of helpfull people everywhere !

 Philosophy:
 ==========

-Both machines are Reprap derivates ie *open source* : if you have an issue, look around online , lots of people have likely created great upgrades for the different parts of the machines.
+Both machines are [Reprap](http://reprap.org/) derivates ie *open source* : if you have an issue, look around online , lots of people have likely created great upgrades for the different parts of the machines.
 And if you come up with a new upgrade, please share it with others, so everybody can benefit !